cjdbarlow/Part-One/autonomic_nervous_system.md

 * The **adrenal gland** is a **modified sympathetic ganglion**.
 It is:
   * Directly innervated by preganglionic neurons releasing ACh
 * Sweat glands have muscarinic receptors, and are stimulated by ACh rather than noradrenaline
-* Skeletal muscle metarterioles also have muscarinic ACh receptors, and are stimulated by ACh
+* Skeletal muscle arterioles also have muscarinic ACh receptors, and are stimulated by ACh

 ###Effect
 Sympathetic stimulation has a number of effects by either direct neural innervation or adrenaline release.
 They are consistent with a 'fight or flight' response, and optimise the body for short-term stress conditions.